rdsathene/documents/slides-1l-assignment.md

 **gratuitous:** last assignment prevails, unless a previous assignment was made irrevocable

-**value:** first assignee for consideration prevails, unless a later, good faith assignee obtains payment or judgement first, obtains a novation with obligor, or obtains evidence of ownership (e.g. a deed or other document.
+**value:** first assignee for consideration prevails, unless a later, good faith assignee obtains payment or judgement first, obtains a novation with obligor, or obtains evidence of ownership (e.g. a deed or other document)

 ---